YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/tags-metadata.md

 ### The tracking header

 Nodes can track whether they have already been visited during the game.
 For this to work, the Yarn Spinner compiler needs to add some special code to the node.
-Since this behavior is not often needed, the compiler only adds this code if it finds a call to the `visited()` function with the node name in it.
+To avoid creating this code for nodes that don't need it, the compiler only adds this code if it finds a call to the `visited()` function with the node name in it.

 In some cases, you may need the compiler to add this special code to a node even if no corresponding `visited()` call exists.
 To direct the compiler to do this, include the `tracking` header with the value of `always`: